xcore/sc_xtcp/doc/system.rst

      Example event sequence

-Each clients will receive *events* from the server.
+Each client will receive *events* from the server.
 These events usually have an associated *connection*.
 In addition to receiving these events the client can send *commands* to the server to initiate new connections and so on.

-The preceding figure shows an example event/command sequence of a client making a connection, sending some data, receiving some data and then closing the connection.
+Figure 2 shows an example event/command sequence of a client making a connection, sending some data, receiving some data and then closing the connection.
 Note that sending and receiving may be split into several events/commands since the server itself performs no